 Gold’s drivers going forward

-The major drivers for gold going forward in 2019 are thought to be the expectations about Fed rate hikes, the US dollar’s movements, the progress of US-China trade talks, and China’s slowdown concerns.
+The major drivers for gold going forward in 2019 should be the Fed’s rate hike expectations, the US dollar’s movements, and the progress of US-China trade talks.
 Fed Chair Jerome Powell has maintained that in 2019, the Fed will be more patient in raising rates.
 This softer tone is positive for gold prices, as higher interest rates increase gold’s holding costs.
-Moreover, as the Fed slows down on rate hikes (TLT), the relative strength of the US dollar (UUP) could also wane, which would be another positive for gold.
-We’ll discuss some of these drivers in the next parts of this series.
+Moreover, as the Fed slows down on rate hikes, the relative strength of the US dollar could also wane—another positive for gold.